 Actuator constraints such as magnitude and rate limits play a prominent role in advanced control systems.
 These limits induce nonlinear behavior which may lead to performance degradation, occurrence of limit cycles, multiple equilibria, and even instability.
 In this research, we proposed a solution to handle actuator’s magnitude and rate constraints in uncertain over-actuated systems.
 This is done by introducing a modified projection algorithm.
 In addition, the properties of this new algorithm required for ensuring stability and boundedness of the signals are proved.
 This algorithm can also be employed for adaptive control systems.

-Unique abilities of humans such as adaptive behavior in dynamic environments, social interaction and moral judgment capabilities, make humans essential elements of many control loops, operating in close collaboration with autonomy.
-Investigation of human in the loop dynamics help develop safe control mechanisms, and provide a better realization and understanding of human control actions and limitations
+Unique abilities of humans such as adaptive behavior in dynamic environments, social interaction, and moral judgment capabilities, make humans essential elements of many control loops, operating in close collaboration with autonomy.
+Investigation of human in the loop dynamics helps develop safe control mechanisms and provide a better realization and understanding of human control actions and limitations.

 Conventional control allocation methods distribute the total control effort among redundant actuators.
 These methods require identification techniques or persistent excitation assumption to handle actuator uncertainties.
 The proposed adaptive control allocation is able to distribute control signals among uncertain redundant actuators without any identification or assumptions on signals.
 Asymptotic stability of the proposed method is guaranteed.

-Although optimization based control allocation methods are able to handle the actuator constraints, their computational complexity is high, specially when the number of actuators increases.
+Although optimization-based control allocation methods are able to handle the actuator constraints, their computational complexity is high, especially when the number of actuators increases.
 The proposed control allocation method uses the degrees of freedom provided by the null space of the control matrix and restricts the control signals in a fixed time slot.